Home » Water Filtration » Water Filter Systems » Compare Whole House Iron Filters for Well Water Filtration

 Insoluble ferric iron might also lead to clogging in the piping system and appliances that work with water, like laundry machines and dishwashers.

-In short, if your water supply has more than 0.3 mg/l of iron, it’s best to install an efficient iron filtration system.
+In short, if your water supply has more than 0.3 mg/l of iron, then you need to find a solution.
 This way, you’ll prolong the lifespan of appliances and clothes, ensure that the taste of beverages and food is up to a standard, and protect the piping system of your house.

 What is the best way to remove iron from water?